shakir85/blog/content/post/helm_basics/helm_basics.md

 # 1. You add, update, or delete a repository,
 # 2. Install, and delete Helm charts.
 #
-# By default Helm uses https://artifacthub.io for charts.
+# By default, Helm uses https://artifacthub.io for charts.
 #
-# Helm deploys K8s resource; this means that Helm is aware of K8s namespaces.
+# Helm deploys K8s resources, this means that Helm is aware of K8s namespaces.
 # Helm will always use the default namespace of the currently activated context
 # in your K8s cluster.
-# Similar to kubectl, use the '-n' flag to interact with k8s namespaces
+# Similar to kubectl, use the '-n' flag to interact with K8s namespaces
 # while working with Helm commands.
 #
 # Search the default Helm hub